“EVERYTHING IS ART. EVERYTHING IS POLITICS.”

 Banksy – What Are You Looking At?
 2004

-“What Are You Looking At” is one of the iconic street artist Banksy’s most memorable early pieces, and went a long way in consolidating his reputation as an artist of merit and value.
+“What Are You Looking At” is one of the iconic street artist Banksy’s most memorable early political pieces, and went a long way in consolidating his reputation as an artist of merit and value.
 Having appeared outside London’s Marble Arch Station in 2004, it contains only five short words, in a confrontational tone, yet paints a picture of a nation under surveillance.

 Keith Haring – Silence=Death, 1989